 Madison, Wis., April 19.-President Charles R. VanHise of the University of Wisconsin, one of the best known geologists in the country, formerly of the United States geological survey, says a disaster at San Francisco has long been expected by scientists.
-In a signed statement he says:

-"Scientists have known for many years that San Francisco is dangerously located and would probably sconer."
+In a signed statement he says: "Scientists have known for many years that San Francisco is dangerous-by located and would probably scients.

-or later be subject to severe shocks.
+ly located and would probably sooner or later be subject to severe shocks.

-The fear has been repeatedly expressed that San Francisco would be the first to show the effect of an earthquake upon steel structures, for it has been well understood that San Francisco has the most dangerous location. co has the most dangerous location with reference to earthquakes of any large city in the United States."
+"The fear has been repeatedly ex-pressed that San Francisco would be the first to show the effect of an earthquake upon steel structures, for it has been well understood that San Francis-co has the most dangerous location with reference to earthquakes of any large city in the United States."